thu-inet/NuclearPowerPlantAccidentData/README.md

 # Welcome to NPPAD
-__NPPAD:a dataset covering various accidents for nuclear power plant__
+__NPPAD: a dataset covering various accidents for nuclear power plant__